New here? Start with the complete side hustle guide →

 How to Generate Pinterest Content Ideas Systematically

 Good Pinterest content ideas don’t come from staring at a blank page.
-They come from systematic research.
+They come from a bit of research.
 Here are the methods that work.

-This is the most direct source of Pinterest content ideas.
+This is the most direct source of ideas there is.
 Go to Pinterest and type your main topics into the search bar.
 Watch the autocomplete suggestions — these are the exact questions and phrases people in your niche are searching for right now.

 Each suggestion is a potential pin idea, blog post topic, or board concept.
-Work through your main topics methodically and note every relevant suggestion you find.
+Work through your main topics one by one and note every relevant suggestion you find.

 Full guide: Pinterest Keyword Research